acumartini/dectet-public/README.md

 ## MIDI Synthesizer

 The MIDI Synthesizer rack is a classic 10-voice polysynth with MIDI control, 10 ADSR envelopes, and a panoramic stereo output.
-Additionally, the NZ module provides auxiliary input to the OSC.
 This OSC module is feature rich and provides a complex patching environment.
-The NZ module also provides supporting modulation.
+The NZ module provides auxiliary input to the OSC and supporting modulation.

 ```mermaid
 flowchart TD